nileswyles/c-cpp-sandbox/README.md

 # Philosophy, (my)best practices
 - BE EXPLICIT (especially in header files)
+    - On second thought, how explicit do we want to be?
+Specifically regarding CPP class defintions, don't think I want to explicitly define all operators, constructors, etc...
+(YOU ARE THE ONLY EXCEPTION ---_ YOUUUUUUU ARE THE ONLY EXCEPTION LMAO)
+    - Definitely still explicitly use extern and static in C.
 - remember to extern, const (i.e, string literals), static, inline and ?restrict?
-- explicitly cast/convert types, because g++ (among other things)...
 - declare static functions at top of file, define at bottom - because order matters, so if static function calls another static function it can get annoying.
 - define static variables at top of file...
+- explicitly cast/convert types, because g++ (among other things)...
+    - TODO: use of cpp cast wrappers?
 - when function needs to report error codes, return as value so that we can do 'if(routine() == 1) blah'
 - GNU compiler flags... -Wall, and actually make sure to address warnings lol.
 Can optionally make them errors using -Wpedantic...
 This one seems useful... -Wincompatible-pointer-types
 - Where possible, declare and allocate memory for variables at top of function block, to more easily (visually) check that they are freed.